This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Balloon catheter: A small rubber tube is inserted into your ear, past the object.
 The balloon at the end of the tube is filled with air.
 The balloon is pulled out of your ear and the object comes with it.

 - Glue: Glue is applied to a small stick, such as a cotton swab cut at one end.
-Your caregiver will insert the stick into your ear.
-The glue will stick to the object and your child's caregiver can pull the object out.
+Your healthcare provider will insert the stick into your ear.
+The glue will stick to the object and your child's healthcare provider can pull the object out.